huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 > [!NOTE] This is a guest blog post by the Zama team.
 Zama is an open source cryptography company building state-of-the-art FHE solutions for blockchain and AI.

-Eighteen months ago, Zama started [Concrete ML](https://github.com/zama-ai/concrete-ml), our privacy-preserving ML framework, with bindings to traditional ML frameworks such as scikit-learn, ONNX, torch and tensorflow.
-To ensure privacy for users' data, we use Fully Homomorphic Encryption (FHE), which is a cryptographic tool that allows us to make computations directly over encrypted data, without ever knowing the private key.
+Eighteen months ago, Zama started [Concrete ML](https://github.com/zama-ai/concrete-ml), a privacy-preserving ML framework with bindings to traditional ML frameworks such as scikit-learn, ONNX, PyTorch, and TensorFlow.
+To ensure privacy for users' data, Zama uses Fully Homomorphic Encryption (FHE), a cryptographic tool that allows us to make direct computations over encrypted data, without ever knowing the private key.

 From the start, we wanted to be able to pre-compile some FHE-friendly networks and make them available somewhere on the internet, for users to be able to use them trivially.
 We are ready today!
 And not in a random place on the internet, but directly on [Hugging Face](https://huggingface.co), the place to be for anything related to [open-source machine learning](https://github.com/huggingface)!